 - Determine the facility's annual cycle. - For inpatient providers, ensure the facility has conducted two required exercises within the 12-month period, dependent on the scenarios above.
-Since the current PHE is ongoing (over a 12-month period), CMS is clarifying that the inpatient provider/supplier is exempt from the 2021 full-scale exercise so long as it is still currently operating under an activated emergency plan at the onset of its 12-month cycle period (exercise cycle). - Ask the facility to describe the exemption to ensure understanding that exemption is based on the scheduled next-required full-scale exercise, not the exercise of choice. - Verify documentation evidence that the facility activated its emergency plan in order to determine whether the testing exemption is acceptable for use.
-Documentation may include, but is not limited to, the following: - Notice of activation to staff via electronic systems (alerts); - Proof of patient transfers and changes in daily operations based on the emergency; - Initiation of additional safety protocols, for example, mandate for use of personal protective equipment (PPE) for staff, visitors and patients as applicable; - Coordination with state and local emergency officials; - Minutes of board/facility meetings; - o 1135 Waiver (individual or use of blanket flexibilities); or, - Incident command system related reports, such as situation reports or incident action plans. - Determine based on the above examples, whether the facility is compliant with the exemption clause and has conducted the appropriate required exercises.
+Since the COVID-19 PHE is ongoing (over a 12-month period), CMS is clarifying that the inpatient provider/supplier is exempt from the 2021 and 2022 full-scale exercises so long as it is still currently operating under an activated emergency plan or has reactivated its plan at the onset of its 12-month cycle period (exercise cycle). - Ask the facility to describe the exemption to ensure understanding that exemption is based on the scheduled next-required full-scale exercise, not the exercise of choice. - Verify documentation evidence that the facility activated its emergency plan in order to determine whether the testing exemption is acceptable for use.
+Documentation may include, but is not limited to, the following: - o Notice of activation to staff via electronic systems (alerts);

+- o Proof of patient transfers and changes in daily operations based on the emergency; - o Initiation of additional safety protocols, for example, mandate for use of personal protective equipment (PPE) for staff, visitors and patients as applicable; - o Coordination with state and local emergency officials; - Minutes of board/facility meetings; - o 1135 Waiver (individual or use of blanket flexibilities); or, - Incident command system related reports, such as situation reports or incident action plans. - Determine based on the above examples, whether the facility is compliant with the exemption clause and has conducted the appropriate required exercises.